aaronbolton/myip/README.md

 # MyIP

-Scripts written in PHP which can be used to be access directly or used in Curl
+Scripts written in PHP which can be used to be access directly with a browser or used with Curl